budde25/NeuralNumbers/README.md

 ## Getting Started

-Clone the repository and run the program or download the provided jar and run it in the same directory as the .csb files.
+Clone the repository and run the program or download the provided jar and run it in the same directory as the .csv files.
 [NeuralNumbers.jar](https://github.com/budde25/NeuralNumbers/releases/latest)

 ## Usage